-This course will present the student with the foundations of neuroscience necessary for practice as a PTA.
-The student will learn anatomy and function of the nervous system as well as correlation of clinical problems with the pathology of the nervous system.
-2 hrs./wk
+Foundations of neuroscience necessary for practice as a rehabilitation professional.
+Anatomy and function of the nervous system.
+Correlation of clinical problems with pathology of the nervous system.
+2 hrs. lecture/wk.

-KPT 155 REHABILITATION (4 CR)
+REHABILITATION (4 CR)

 Prerequisite: KPT 162 with a minimum grade of "C"